liyoumin/-/content/post/get-started/index.md

 ## Overview

-1. The Hugo Blox website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
+1. Keep the session on schedule (timing signs will be provided) but also to foster interesting discussion that will hopefully provide helpful feedback to presenters.
-2. The template can be modified and customised to suit your needs.
-It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
+2. Please prepare 1-2 questions on each paper, including your own paper, to be asked during the discussion period.
+To help you prepare questions, instructions on how to access the manuscripts are provided below. **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
-3. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more
+3. If you do not see a manuscript, that means one was not provided to AAEA.

 [//]: # ([![The template is mobile first with a responsive design to ensure that your site looks stunning on every device.]&#40;https://raw.githubusercontent.com/wowchemy/wowchemy-hugo-modules/main/starters/academic/preview.png&#41;]&#40;https://hugoblox.com&#41;)